heleneolivares/Technical-task-string-calculator/LEARNING_LOG.md

 Organizing the app into small xomponents.
 Each project is independent in structure but connected in purpose.
 - **Source:** [For reasoning in how to organize] (https://fsharpforfunandprofit.com/posts/organizing-functions/)

+### Step 4: Add .gitignore

+- **Reasoning:** Create the file to prevent temporary and/or system-specific files from beign push into te repository, maintaining a professional project structure.